 Kirschbaum Consulting was engaged by an international engineering firm to review claims of over $3 million involving complicated technical issues stemming from an alleged breach of the consulting agreement by failing to meet the engineering standard of care.
 We analyzed the claims and support and prepared an alternative damages calculation.
 Testimony was provided at deposition in 2015 and at arbitration in 2016.

 Kirschbaum Consulting was engaged by a Prime Contractor installing fiber optic infrastructure for high speed internet in three large urban markets.
 We were asked to quantify damages associated with the dissolution of a subcontractor Joint Venture and to defend against a $35 million claim for economic losses to the subcontractor.
 Kirschbaum Consulting analyzed costs related to the dissolution of the Joint Venture including a reconciliation of unpaid subcontractor invoices, materials costs, and third-party claims.
 Our analysis also demonstrated that the economic losses prepared by the subcontractor’s expert was not correctly quantified and could not be relied on to award damages to the subcontractor.
 Testimony was provided at deposition and arbitration in 2018.

 Fuel Supply Contract, Maryland.

-Kirschbaum Consulting is currently retained by a U.S.-based oil company to quantify damages of up to $5 million related to a retailer’s breach of a long-term fuel supply contract.
-The work involves researching the mid-Atlantic fuel supply market and calculating damages related to the oil company’s increased costs and lost profits due to the breach.
+Kirschbaum Consulting was retained by a U.S.-based oil company to quantify damages of up to $5 million related to a retailer’s breach of a long-term fuel supply contract.
+The work involved researching the mid-Atlantic fuel supply market and calculating damages related to the oil company’s increased costs and lost profits due to the breach.
 An expert report was filed in 2016.